-When these would-be customers disappear off your site, what can you do?
+When these would-be customers are about to disappear off your site, what can you do?
 Are you forced to watch them go or do you have another option?

 You do indeed have another option, and it’s known as the exit intent popup.

 What Is an Exit Intent Popup and How Does It Work?

 An exit intent popup is one that’s designed to appear at a specific time on your website.